openstack/mistral/doc/source/guides/configuration_guide.rst

     [executor]
     host = my_favorite_executor

- Then, this executor can be referred in DSL by
+ Then, this executor can be referred in Workflow Language by

  .. code-block:: yaml